 Any other issues we should be aware of?

 In my experience, cleaning the kitchen and bathroom is a bit cumbersome.
-I will suggest to get the full security deposit back, being absolutely transparent and upfront will be helpful.
+I will suggest getting the full security deposit back; being transparent and upfront will be helpful.
 And go for the pre-inspection.
-Ask the person visiting your apartment, if everything looks okay, they will let you know if you need to fix anything.
+Ask the person visiting your apartment if everything looks okay; they will let you know if you need to fix anything.
 Otherwise, it should not be that hard to maintain the walls and blinds.

 Usually, I avoid carpets.
 Because Every time I rented an apartment with carpets, I ended up paying for the wash, although I never dropped anything on the carpets.
 Luckily, this time I rented a hardwood floor apartment.
 It does not have any carpet anywhere.

 I usually never drill any holes on the wall, or neither do I paint.
-But, if I want to hang anything, I usually use the pins.
+But, if I want to hang anything, I typically use the pins.
 As a result, nobody ever complained about the walls after I vacated the apartments.

-After your last day, they will perform final inspection, and then you get The Full Security Deposit Back From Equity Residential.
+After your last day, they will perform the final inspection, and then you get The Full Security Deposit Back From Equity Residential.
 You can give them a forwarding address to send you the check, but I got my deposit back in my checking account.
 I hope these points will help you to get the security deposit back from my equity residential.